jays-codes/reactive-programming/README.md

 proj: reactive-sandbox

+- LimitRate; similar to BackPressureHandling: Added limitRate(5) to the flux pipeline, The producer now only generates 5 items at a time, then waits.
+As items are consumed, the producer resumes to maintain at most 5 pending items.
 - BackPressureHandling; Created a producer using Flux.generate() that continuously emits increasing numbers; Added a slow consumer that takes 1 second to process each item (timeConsumingTask); Used different schedulers to highlight the back pressure mechanism
 - ParallelExecution; enabled parallel execution of processing logic for a Flux; used Flux.parallel(), runOn(scheduler), Schedulers.parallel(), flux.sequential()
 - PublishOnSubscribeOn; demo combined use os subscribeOn() and publishOn() to control threading model in a sample reactive pipeline. subscribeOn() for data generation, publishOn() for offloading processing